redox-os/book/src/ch08-06-build-system-reference.md

 ### All recipes

-To pass the new relibc changes for all recipes (system components are the most common use case) you will need to rebuild all recipes, unfortunately it's not possible to use `make rebuild` because it can't detect the relibc changes to trigger a complete rebuild.
+To pass the new relibc changes for all recipes (programs are the most common case) you will need to rebuild all recipes, unfortunately it's not possible to use `make rebuild` because it can't detect the relibc changes to trigger a complete rebuild.

 To clean all recipe binaries and trigger a complete rebuild, run: